ashishnxt/React-Portfolio-K8s/README.md

 Welcome to the repository for my **React-based portfolio website**, built with modern frontend technologies and deployed using a scalable, cloud-native infrastructure powered by **Docker** and **Kubernetes**.

 This project demonstrates how a personal portfolio can be deployed with the same practices used in real-world, production-grade web applications.
-The deployment process was inspired by [Kastro Kiran’s Zomato App Deployment Tutorial](https://youtu.be/GyoI6-I68aQ).

 ---